-This page was set up to share information about the Visalus protein drink which I took every day for some years.
+My first experience was the Visalus protein drink which I took every day for some years.

 However, some time ago I watched a health programme where an expert suggested that sucralose, one of the ingredients in the Vi Shake, was probably not suitable for consumption and has not yet been around long enough to be fully tested.

 In its favour the manufacturer states that Visalus protein drink is used by Olympic athletes.
-Nonetheless, I didn't feel happy recommending a product of which I am unsure.
+Nonetheless, I stopped taking it.

 It isn't officially a protein shake.
 But it's protein and I shake it!